2022 Yamaha YZ450FX

 With both maps at all zeroes, Map 1 was a little too aggressive for most of our riders.
 It was very light feeling and jerky off the bottom, making it hard to ride, reminiscing a MX setting.
 Riding a gear tall helped this, but even then it was still too abrupt and surged when cracking open the throttle.
 Map 2; however, is easier to manage with a smoother delivery and pull.
 With some time on the YZ450F the past two years, some of our testers have come to like the “Magic Map” developed by the Yamaha crew and those same feelings translated over to the FX in most cases.
 On motocross tracks or faster terrain where you can carry speed, the Magic Map did its job in smoothening out the power.
 It eases off the initial hit but still carries good pulling power and enough “excitement” to keep the power lively, with some saying it revs out quicker like a 350cc four-stroke.
 Additionally, the map still allows us to ride taller gears or even rev the bike and ride it more like a 350cc four-stroke without getting away from us.

 Where the Magic Map falters for us is in tight, techy terrain.
 It’s still too abrupt and hard to manage at the blip of a throttle, especially when traction is at a premium.
 The stock Map 2 with all zeroes is pretty good here, but we also liked the “JL Smooth” map (see photos) a tad more here.
 It really tamed it down with a smooth throttle response and you could chug the bike through a lot more without the clutch.
-The JL Smooth map is what we primarily ran on our way to an overall victory at the recent 2021 24 Hours of Glen Helen.
+The JL Smooth map is what we primarily run in our 450FX.

 The transmission on the FX is interesting.
 In that case, the Yamaha really sticks out compared to the rest of the bikes in this sector.
 Every other 450cc “FX” model from the main players uses the same transmission and motor package as the MX offering except for Yamaha.
 They plugged in a semi-wide ratio transmission with lower 1-2 gears and taller 4-5 gears.
 For us, we really haven’t found a use for 1st gear.
 It's really, really low and with 2nd still being low, even in the tightest terrain we found ourselves using 3rd gear more often than not and just covering the clutch.
 This helped retain a smoother, less jerky power off bottom and easier to ride.
 For any moto and typical off-road riding, 3rd gear was used quite a bit and we never really ventured below that.
 The motor has enough meat to pull it off in a smooth, lower RPM manner and is easy to ride in this gear.